tinymce/tinymce-docs/plugins/annotations.md

   });
 ```

 The data passed through `{ author: 'me' }` is passed all the way through to the `decorate` function specified during registration for the particular annotation (here: alpha).
 This data can be any object.
 In this way, users can tag markers with any attributes/classes they want on a per-annotation basis.
 Here, we will end up with a span with a `data-author` attribute set to `me`.
 If the user wants, they can specify a `uid` as part of the data here.
-This will be used instead of a randomly generated `uid` when passing through as the first argument to decorate.
+This will be used instead of a randomly generated `uid` when passing through as the first argument to `decorate`.

 Example of specifying your own `uid`: